Body Bag Game: Background and game

 This was the second game of the year between the two NFC East rivals.
 The Redskins were two years removed from winning Super Bowl XXII, but were an aging team, behind a new quarterback, Jeff Rutledge.
 The Eagles were in their fifth season under defensive mastermind Buddy Ryan, but coming off two straight early playoff exits.
 In the previous game, on October 21, the 3–2 Redskins beat the 2–3 Eagles 13–7, behind a rushing touchdown by Gerald Riggs and two Chip Lohmiller field goals.
 The rematch came three weeks later, on Monday Night Football, with the second-place Redskins being 5–3 and the third-place Eagles being 4–4.

 The Eagles scored first, on a 30-yard interception return for a touchdown by cornerback William Frizzell.
 In the second quarter, the Redskins tied the game 7–7 behind a Rutledge pass to tight end Don Warren.
 However, by the third quarter, the Eagles took control with three touchdowns.
 The first came on a trick play, with fullback Keith Byars throwing a 9-yard pass to Heath Sherman.
 The second came via the defense, with defensive end Clyde Simmons returning a fumble 18 yards.
 The final touchdown was another pass to Sherman, this time by quarterback Randall Cunningham.
 The Redskins finished the scoring in the fourth quarter, with Brian Mitchell scoring on a one-yard run, but it would not lead to a comeback, with the Eagles winning 28–14.

 During this game, nine Redskins players were injured, including starting quarterback Jeff Rutledge and backup Stan Humphries.
 Washington, already playing without quarterbacks Mark Rypien (who was injured earlier in the season) and Gary Hogeboom (inactive), had to end the game with rookie running back Brian Mitchell at quarterback.
-Mitchell, who had played quarterback in college, went 3-for-6 for 40 yards passing and ran for a touchdown.
+Mitchell, who had played quarterback in college, went 3-for-6 for 40 yards passing, and also ran for a touchdown.